MoveFM-R: Advancing Mobility Foundation Models via Language-driven Semantic Reasoning: Experiments

 \subsection{Ablation Study}

 To validate the effectiveness of each component in our framework, we conducted ablation studies on four datasets.
 We evaluated the model under four settings: (i) without CB (codebook), (ii) without RU (representation understanding), (iii) without FM (base model).
 The results for the prediction task are in Table~\ref{tab:Ablation-pre}, and for the generation task in Table~\ref{tab:Ablation-gene}.
-Key observations include:
+The following are the key observations:

 First, removing both the base model and the codebook results in a significant drop in performance, highlighting the importance of the spatiotemporal trajectory features and spatial semantics provided by the base model and the structured position encoding.
 Second, removing representation understanding results in a moderately consistent drop in performance on both tasks, highlighting that fine-grained feature understanding helps the LLM better exploit spatiotemporal information.
 This effect is slightly more pronounced in the generation task.
 Overall, these ablation results confirm that each component makes a meaningful contribution and that they collectively enhance trajectory prediction and generation.